windhamdavid/huey/README.md

 v0.0.2

-22/07/03  - RedistoGo was deprecated from Heroku, so I switched it out with RedisCloud while updating the Heroku stack.
+22/07/03  - RedistoGo was deprecated from Heroku, so I switched it out with RedisCloud.
 Redis is used for persistance via the [Hubot-Redis-Brain](https://github.com/hubotio/hubot-redis-brain) package.
+Also updated the [Heroku Stack](https://devcenter.heroku.com/articles/upgrading-to-the-latest-stack) from 18 to 22.

 ---
 # huey